ebiron/sikke-nodes/README.md

 ![enter image description here](https://github.com/sikke-official/sikke-nodes/blob/master/docs/images/sikke_client_logo.jpg)
-# Welcome to Sikke Client
+# Welcome to Sikke Node

-**Sikke Platform** is an ecosystem in which transfer and other transactions related to Sikke (SKK) crypto coinand other crypto currencies created in the coin platform are made; smart contracts are created and approved; and future transactions can be made.
+**Sikke Platform** is an ecosystem in which transfer and other transactions related to Sikke (SKK) crypto coinand other crypto currencies created in the Sikke Platform are made; smart contracts are created and approved; and future transactions can be made.

 ## Get Started

-To use the coin client system on your personal computer, 2 applications must be downloaded.
-One of these is the <strong>Sikke Client Server Application</strong> and the other is <strong>Sikke Client Client Application</strong> which is used to connect to this server.
+To use the Sikke Node on your personal computer, 2 applications must be downloaded.
+One of these is the <strong>Sikke Node Server</strong> and the other is <strong>Sikke Node Console</strong> which is used to connect to this server.
-<strong>Sikke Client Server Application</strong> is a jar console based jar file.
+<strong>Sikke Node Server</strong> is a jar console based jar file.
 When the jar file is run, a server stands up and starts listening to requests to be sent to http://localhost:9090/

-<strong>Sikke Client Server Application</strong> is a console application designed to send requests to this server.
+<strong>Sikke Node Server</strong> is a console application designed to send requests to this server.

-<strong>Sikke Client Server Application</strong> consists of a <em><strong>single jar file of all operating systems</strong></em>, while the <strong>Sikke Client Server Application</strong> has 3 instances that you can download
+<strong>Sikke Node Server</strong> consists of a <em><strong>single jar file of all operating systems</strong></em>, while the <strong>Sikke Node Server</strong> has 3 instances that you can download
 according to your operating system.

-<br>How to use the Sikke Client System is described in detail in the documentation below.
+<br>How to use the Sikke Node is described in detail in the documentation below.

-To run the Sikke Client Server, make sure you have the latest version of Java installed on your personal computer.
+To run the Sikke Node Server, make sure you have the latest version of Java installed on your personal computer.
 If the latest version of Java is not installed on your system, you can  download from https://www.java.com/en/download/ and install the latest version of Java.
 To see if the server is up and running; You can request from the browser and Postman at <a  href="http://localhost:9090/serverStatus">http://localhost:9090/serverStatus</a>

-<p>After installing the current version of Java on your personal computer, you should run the <strong>Sikke Client Server</strong> as follows.
+<p>After installing the current version of Java on your personal computer, you should run the <strong>Sikke Node Server</strong> as follows.

 ![enter image description here](https://github.com/sikke-official/sikke-nodes/blob/master/docs/images/sikke_console_java_jar.PNG)

-<p>In order to request <strong>Sikke Client Server</strong> from <strong>Sikke Client Application</strong> , you must download Coin Client Client which is suitable for your operating system.</p>
+<p>In order to request <strong>Sikke Node Server</strong> from <strong>Sikke Node Console</strong> , you must download Sikke Node Console which is suitable for your operating system.</p>

 ![enter image description here](https://github.com/sikke-official/sikke-nodes/blob/master/docs/images/sikke_console_client.PNG)